 national planning policy.

 The Spatial Strategy has been arrived at through the assessment of a comprehensive range of alternative options.
 The Sustainability Appraisal demonstrates that the chosen approach will enable Sandwell to meet a considerable amount of its growth needs in a manner that takes full account of environmental, climate change, accessibility and social requirements.
-By promoting the right type and amount of development in the most sustainable locations, the Strategy will also play a crucial role in delivering an equitable Sandwell that supports local people in achieving their personal goals.
+By promoting the right type and amount of development in the most sustainable locations, the Strategy also plays a crucial role in delivering an equitable Sandwell that supports local people in achieving their personal goals.

-The areas identified for major inward investment and funding will also be the primary foci for co-ordinated and sustained renewal and infrastructure development, supporting the delivery of significant growth and wider benefits to local communities.
+The areas identified for major inward investment and funding are also the primary foci for co-ordinated and sustained renewal and infrastructure development, supporting the delivery of significant growth and wider benefits to local communities.
 The SLP sets out realistic development targets for Sandwell’s main centres, based on up-to-date evidence.

 Sandwell’s strategic centre, West Bromwich, is already served by an extensive transport system and therefore provides a suitable location for economic and housing growth.
 Improvements are however required to enhance its connectivity, accessibility and environmental quality.